Pack light – Travel Chic with KIDS

 Choose accessories to feel ready for the evening or a special event.

 Scarves, belts, and jewelry all go a long way to making outfits feel different or spiced up.
 I personally don’t fuss with this stuff.
 I have so much hanging around my neck – bag, hat strap, camera strap…a scarf or necklaces just feel in the way.
+I’m in the minority.
+If you love accessories then pack some!
+They are small and don’t take up much room.

 But if you like accessories, but all means pack them.
 They are lightweight and take up very little room!
-This scarf even secretly holds your goodies!
-You can order here.

 Umbrella vs Rain jacket